 The original play starred Mercedes Ruehl as Aunt Bella, Irene Worth as Grandma, and Kevin Spacey as Louie.
 In 1993 it was adapted into a film directed by Martha Coolidge, with Neil Simon adapting his own play for the screen.
 The film featured Ruehl and Worth reprising their roles, with Richard Dreyfuss appearing as Louie and David Strathairn playing Johnny, Bella's boyfriend.

 - Abusive Parents: Grandma was this.
-Louie tells a rueful anecdote about how Grandma once locked him in a closet for three hours for breaking a dish.
+Louie tells a rueful anecdote about how Grandma once locked him in a closet for three hours for breaking a dish, and finally disowned him, after a third attempt to run away.
 She whacked her children with her cane; Jay attributes Bella's mild mental disability to this.
 Grandma is constantly mean and verbally abusive to poor Aunt Bella as well.

 - Briefcase Full of Money: The black valise that Louie is constantly toting around and is very protective of—although the audience never actually sees the money.

 - Cloud Cuckoolander: Bella is a madcap free spirit.
 This is a coping mechanism to deal with emotional abuse from Grandma.
 Near the end Bella writes a postcard to Eddie saying "I just want to tell you that Arty and Jay are all right and I have good news for you except I don't have no more room.
 Love, Bella."

 - Death of a Child: Eventually it's revealed that the deaths of two children young, and especially her son Aaron, is what caused Grandma to shut herself off emotionally from the world and the rest of her family.